SitePen/ditto/README.md

 License
 -------

 Ditto is licensed under the [same terms](http://bugs.dojotoolkit.org/browser/dojo/trunk/LICENSE) as the Dojo Toolkit.
-Consult the individual projects (see the Useful resources section above) for additional licensing information.
+Consult the individual projects for additional licensing information.